Broadsides-Sapr/CodeBERT/CodeBERT/code2nl/README.md

 This repo provides the code for reproducing the experiments on [CodeSearchNet](https://arxiv.org/abs/1909.09436) dataset for code document generation tasks in six programming languages.

-**!News: We release a new pipeline for this task.
+**!News: We released a new pipeline for this task.
 The new pipeline only needs 2 p100 GPUs and less training time for Code Documentation Generation.
 Please refer to the [website](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Text/code-to-text).**

 ## Dependency